- Course Number:

 - Lecture Hours:

 - Satisfies Cultural Literacy requirement:

-Prepares the student to better understand an emotional crisis and the causes of stress.
+Prepares the EMT to better understand an emotional crisis and the causes of stress.
 Explores how to assist others as well as themselves in dealing with stress during a crisis.
-Prerequisites: WR 115, RD 115 or equivalent placement test scores.
-Audit available
+Prerequisites: IRW 115 or WR 115 or equivalent placement.
+Audit available.